 It is the celebration of the signing of the UN Declaration For The Rights of Children.

-A section of our grade 1 social studies curriculum requires us to teach children about the basic terms: rights and responsibilities.
-I decided to use the platform of National Child Day to explore these terms in greater depth.
+A section of our social studies curriculum requires us to teach children about the basic terms: rights and responsibilities.
+I decided to use the platform of this significant day to explore these terms in greater depth.

 As I began to explore this concept I asked myself a few important questions: